 Application-level standards and conventions, including contract standards such as token standards, name registries, URI schemes, library/package formats, and wallet formats.

-Describes a EOS design issue, or provides general guidelines or information to the EOS community, but does not propose a new feature.
-RFC EEPs do not necessarily represent EOS community consensus or a recommendation, so users and implementers are free to ignore RFC EEPs or follow their advice.
+Describes an EOSIO design issue, or provides general guidelines or information to the EOSIO community, but does not propose a new feature.
+RFC EEPs do not necessarily represent EOSIO community consensus or a recommendation, so users and implementers are free to ignore RFC EEPs or follow their advice.

-Describes a process surrounding EOS or proposes a change to (or an event in) a process.
-Process EEPs are like Standards Track EEPs but apply to areas other than the EOS protocol itself.
-They may propose an implementation, but not to EOS's codebase; they often require community consensus; unlike RFC EEPs, they are more than recommendations, and users are typically not free to ignore them.
-Examples include procedures, guidelines, changes to the decision-making process, and changes to the tools or environment used in EOS development.
+Describes a process surrounding EOSIO or proposes a change to (or an event in) a process.
+Process EEPs are like Standards Track EEPs but apply to areas other than the EOSIO protocol itself.
+They may propose an implementation, but not to EOSIO's codebase; they often require community consensus; unlike RFC EEPs, they are more than recommendations, and users are typically not free to ignore them.
+Examples include procedures, guidelines, changes to the decision-making process, and changes to the tools or environment used in EOSIO development.
 Any meta-EEP is also considered a Process EEP.